Which Greek island is the best for families? Where Zeus spent his childhood, of course.

 — pLAKA —

-In Plaka, we found a good base for quiet serenity that’s still close to the best beaches and an attractive selection of restaurants and cafes.
+In Plaka, we found a good base for tranquility that’s still close to the best beaches and an attractive selection of restaurants and cafes.
 And while beach Mikri Vigla’s beach is our favourite for family swims, Plaka is more centrally located and closer to the Chora.
-It also has a watersports center and a small supermarket that stocks essential supplies.
+It also has a watersports center, horse riding club, and a small supermarket for essential supplies.
 For serious cooking plans, AB Vassilopoulos lies a 10-minute drive away on its outskirts.
 Our go-to supermarket chain on the islands, it’s your best bet for internationally familiar products.

 THE BEST CHILD-FRIENDLY BEACHES